Dolly Parton in Peabody partnership

 Where did the idea of the Imagination Library come from?

-I wanted to do something to honor my Daddy.
+I wanted to do something to honour my Daddy.

 He was the smartest man I have ever known but he could not read.
 Although he did pretty good in supporting all of us kids, there is no telling what he could have accomplished if he had learned to read… and not just him.
 I had all kinds of relatives who really struggled because they could not read or write.